Infineon/arduino-pas-co2-sensor/docs/hw-platforms.rst

 Verified MCU Boards
 """""""""""""""""""
-The library examples have been built and successfully executed on the following hardware platforms:
+The library examples have been built and successfully executed on the following hardware platforms for I2C:

 .. list-table::
     :header-rows: 1